guilhermemoraes1/commands/questions.md

 ##

+LPI101(189#1) What does the command mount -a do?
+   - [ ] It mounts all available filesystems onto the current directory.
+   - [ ] It shows all mounted filesystems.
+   - [ ] It mounts all user mountable filesystems for thecurrent user.
+   - [x] It mounts all filesystems listed in /etc/fstab which have the option auto set.
+   - [ ] It mounts all filesystems listed in /etc/fstab which have the option noauto set.

+##

 LPI101(190#1) After running the command umount /mnt, the following error message is displayed: umount: /mnt: device is busy.
 What is a common reason for this message?
    - [ ] The kernel has not finished flushing disk writes to the mounted device.
    - [x] A user has a file open in the /mnt directory.